mjhermanson/linklight/exercises/ansible_tower/5-windows/README.md

 ## Import Windows inventory

 An instance of Windows has been provisioned for you to install MSSQL on.
+Create an empty inventory called "Windows" in Tower's interface.
 Import the inventory file ~/studentXX-windows.txt using tower-manage as in previous labs.

 ```
-sudo tower-manage inventory_import --source=<location of you inventory> --inventory-name="Ansible Workshop Inventory"
+sudo tower-manage inventory_import --source=<location of you inventory> --inventory-name="Windows"
 ```

 ## Create a project for MSSQL playbooks

 Complete the form using the following entries

-NAME |Ansible MSSQL Workshop Project
+NAME |windows MSSQL Project
 -----|------------------------
-DESCRIPTION|MSSQL playbooks
+DESCRIPTION|Windows MSSQL playbooks
 ORGANIZATION|Default
 SCM TYPE|Git
 SCM URL| https://github.com/mjhermanson/linklight